If I have one goal in this lifetime, it is to help women see the connection between their financial security, and their

 Sell your jewelry

 Jewelry is likely one of the most valuable things that you don't use — engagement ring from a relationship that ended?
-Gold necklace from a relative that you kinda dislike (and never wear)?
+Gold necklace that you never wear from a relative that you kinda dislike?
 Get rid of all that stuff!

 For larger items worth about $2,500 or more, Worthy is my go-to recommendation.
 This online jewelry auction site has an A+ Better Business Bureau rating, has thousands of happy customers (including members of our online community, as well as me!), and has a 100% secure, transparent process to help you get the highest price for your ring, necklace, earrings, watch, bracelet, and estate jewelry.

 Read more about how I sold my engagement ring.

 If your jewelry is more modest, or is mostly gold, with small stones, check out CashforGoldUSA.
 I have also personally used this service, which was found by a Fox News investigation to pay out 3X its competitors, has a Better Business Bureau rating of A+ and pays within 24 hours.
 Read more about how you can find out how much your gold is worth, and where sell your gold for the highest price.

 Sell your old stuff